filvo/acts_as_commentable_with_replies/README.md

 # Acts As Commentable With Replies

+## Please don't use it as of now.
+Because it's under testing.

 Acts As Commentable With Replies is a Ruby Gem specifically written for Rails/ActiveRecord models.
 The main goals of this gem are: